 The substance requirement for a CIF is frequently misunderstood as a physical office requirement.
 It is more than that.
 The question CySEC is asking is not whether you have rented a room in Nicosia.
 It is whether the firm's mind and management genuinely operates from Cyprus.

 Those are different questions.
 A firm can have a leased office, a Cyprus address, and two nominally resident directors who travel constantly and make all material decisions from another jurisdiction.
 CySEC is increasingly sophisticated at identifying this structure, and it does not licence it.
-The “four eyes” principle — two executive directors resident in Cyprus — is a minimum floor, not a quality benchmark.
-What the regulator is actually checking is where decisions are made, where compliance operates, and whether the executive directors are genuinely engaged with the business on a full-time basis from within the jurisdiction.
+What the regulator is checking is where decisions are made, where compliance operates, and whether the senior executives carrying day-to-day responsibility are genuinely engaged with the business from within the jurisdiction.
+CySEC accepts that some functions may be discharged from outside Cyprus where the division of responsibilities and reporting lines genuinely support that, but a structure where the entirety of the firm's mind and management sits abroad does not satisfy the substance test.

 The activation phase: what happens after approval in principle